-Temperature Selection
+Warmer Zone Temperature Selection

-Refer to the chart for recommended heating levels.
+Refer to the Warmer Zone table for recommended heating levels (Fig. 1).
 If a particular food is not listed, start with the medium level, and adjust as needed.
-Most food can be kept at serving temperatures by using the medium level.
+Most foods can be kept at serving temperatures by using the medium level.

-Warm Zone Recommended Food Settings Chart
+Warmer Zone Recommended Food Settings Table